By using this site, you agree to the Privacy Policy and Terms of Use.

 Where do home inspectors get paid the most?

 Home inspectors are typically paid the most in areas with high housing costs and active real estate markets, such as metropolitan cities or regions where inspections are in high demand.
-The top 5 states with the highest average annual salaries for home inspectors in 2023 are California, Hawaii, New York, Massachusetts, and Colorado.
+The top 10 states with the highest average annual salaries for home inspectors in 2025 are:-

 What qualifications or certifications should a home inspector have?